History of the Torque Converter

 At Advanced Transmission Center, EVERY in-house transmission rebuild includes a fully remanufactured torque converter.
 Unlike second-tier transmission repair shops, we believe the integrity of a rebuilt transmission is compromised if the old torque converter is reused.
 We partner with a local Denver-based machine shop that exclusively focuses on rebuilding automatic torque converters.

 If you are having problems with your torque converter or any other transmission-related issue, contact Advanced Transmission Center at either of our locations and we’d be happy to help!
 Unlike dealerships or many independent repair shops, we are transmission specialists trained to fix issues related to a vehicle’s drive-train.
+Call our Westminster (Northwest Denver) location at (303) 421-4140, our Lakewood (Southwest Denver) location at (303) 922-4102 or contact us online to get started today!
 You can reach out to either location that is most convenient for you.